SJ429/SQLDB/README.md

 ![](EmployeeSQL/imagesql/ERD%20QuickDBD.png)

-#### Data Engineering

-* A table schema for each of the six CSV files was created.

 * Then each CSV file was imported into the corresponding SQL table to hold data in the database.

 #### Data Analysis